Virtualahan/virtualahan-com/README.md

 ## Getting started

-- We do not know the best approach to this yet.
-Feel free to join us in the [discussions](https://github.com/kyooreas/virtualahan-com/discussions) section to further discuss what to do next.
+- Feel free to join us in the [discussions](https://github.com/kyooreas/virtualahan-com/discussions) section to further discuss what to do next.

 ## :books: Documentation